evant/ipromise/README.md

 ```
 Cancellation
 ---------------
 If you have or want to create async methods that support cancellation, you need to use a `CancelToken`.
-This ensures the cancel ropagates to all Promises.
+This ensures the cancel propagates to all Promises.
 ```java
 public Proimse<Integer, Error> mySuperSlowMethod() {
 	final CancelToken cancelToken = new CancelToken();